markd2/JavascriptFun/vscode-notes.md

 # Useful keybindings

 * control-shift-backtick - open terminal in same directory as current file.
+* command-option left/right - move through files in tab bar
+    * control 1, control 2, etc to switch between tabs
+* Split editor - command-backslash (vertically), command-K command-backslash horizontally
+    - but doesn't work well.
+Non-obvious (I can't figure it out) how to easily switch that editor to another file

 # Broken things I need to fix

+* Can't center current line in editor.
+    - not a feature.  huh.
+There exists an extension - https://marketplace.visualstudio.com/items?itemName=kaiwood.center-editor-window

 # Things that drive me nuts

+* ~don't seem to see an equivalent for Quick Open~ - command-P is close enough
+    - command-option/left/right somewhat useful
+    - control-tab is pretty worthless - can't type to get to a file. either have to mouse (I want to be able to do the bulk of my work totally mouse free) or use a number to go to a particular tab
 * definitely an editor for the ADD generation.
 So *much* grahicial activity everywhere.

 * ~The box around the current line.
 I feel crowded.~  editor.renderLineHighlight to none